Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 16.22.10 UTC
+- WIB: Minggu, 29 Desember 2024 17.24.51 UTC
-- WITA: Minggu, 29 Desember 2024 17.22.10 UTC
+- WITA: Minggu, 29 Desember 2024 18.24.51 UTC
-- WIT: Minggu, 29 Desember 2024 18.22.10 UTC
+- WIT: Minggu, 29 Desember 2024 19.24.51 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology